josh-collinsworth/joco-sveltekit/src/lib/content/posts/childlike-and-childish.md

 All children—all _humans_, actually—struggle with this message.

 By default, left to our own baser instincts, we are the centers of our own universes.
-It's not hard to think of times in my adult life when I've screamed “_that's not fair!_”—inwardly, at least, if not outwardly.
+It's not hard to think of times in my adult life when I've screamed “_that's not fair!_” or “_that doesn't count!_”—inwardly, at least, if not outwardly.

 I've mentally scrambled to find a rule that might have just been broken, to force things back to the way I wanted.